-In addition to the 20 Signs of a Hard Winter that we’ve posted in the past, we found even more signs from nature that our ancestors relied on to predict the upcoming winter.
+In addition to our very popular 20 Signs of a Hard Winter, we found even more signs from nature that our ancestors relied on to predict the upcoming winter.
 Have you heard of any of these?

 Count The Hedge Apples

 First, you might wonder, “what are hedge apples?”
 Also known as Osage oranges, these fruits stand out due to their peculiar appearance.
 Roughly the size of a grapefruit, hedge apples exhibit a bumpy, knobby exterior.
 This distinctive texture has earned them the nickname “monkey brains.”
 Native to regions in Texas, Oklahoma, and Arkansas, the trees that produce these fruits can be found across most of the United States.

 How do hedge apples predict the weather?
 According to regional folklore, there are three factors to consider.

 First, if hedge apples fall from the trees later than usual, it indicates a cold and snowy winter ahead.

 Similarly, if hedge apple trees bear more fruit than usual, it suggests a harsh winter.